 Whatever curtain heading you’re opting for, fitting the pole or track to the wall has to be the first step.
 This will make everything else much easier, as well as being more accurate - and you’re more likely to be happy with the way your window dressing turns out in the end.

-Your curtain pole or track should be at least 15cm longer on each side than your window.
+Your curtain pole or track should be at least 15cm longer than your window on each side.
 This should give you plenty of space to draw your curtains back completely and not block any of the light from your window.
-If your chosen fabric is particularly thick, then leave up to 30cm.
+If your chosen fabric is particularly thick, then leave up to 30cm on either side.

 measuring the width.

 The easy bit!
 Once your curtain pole or track is fixed in the correct place on the wall, you’re ready to start measuring.
-Simply measure from one end to the other of your curtain pole or track, making sure to exclude any decorative finials on either end.
+Simply measure your curtain pole or track from one end to the other, making sure to exclude any decorative finials on either end.
 Don’t measure your window, as you’ll end up with curtains that don’t meet in the middle.

 Got a bay window?
 They can be tricky to measure.
 However, if you’ve already got your pole or track fitted, then the best way to do it is to measure each straight section of your curtain pole individually, then add them all up at the end.